ibugithub/OurEnumerable/README.md

 - [📝 License](#license)

-# 📖 Morse Code Decoder <a name="about-project"></a>
+# 📖own Enumerable <a name="about-project"></a>

-**Morse Code Decoder** During our vacation at the seaside, my coding partner and  I discovered old bottles with parchment inside.
-To our surprise, one bottle contained a message written in Morse code.
-Intrigued by the possibility of finding a lost pirate treasure, we decided to automate the process of decrypting the messages.
-Leveraging our Ruby programming skills, we've created a Morse code decoder to assist us in this exciting quest.
+**own Enumerable** In this project, my coding partner and I use a module inside our class.
+For this we create a class MyList and a module MyEnumerable.
+Our module MyEnumerable implement a subset of the functionality of Enumerable.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>